 In January of 2019 a PM2.5 reading of 70.6 µg/m³ was recorded, putting it for the first month of the year into the unhealthy bracket, which requires a reading between 55.5 to 150.4 µg/m³ to get classified as such.
 A reading such as this would be hazardous to certain demographics of the population such as the young or elderly, or those at risk with respiratory conditions.
 Air quality reaching those levels would certainly be bad enough to warrant the wearing of a mask and reducing outdoor activities.
 Whilst there are far worse cities to be found in Thailand in regards to the levels of pollution and smoke, its moderate ranking, coupled with the spike in PM2.5 at the beginning and end of the year would warrant it to earn an AQI rating that may require attention, particularly from vulnerable individuals who want to stay up to date on the levels of PM10 and other pollutants.
 Such air quality maps are available on the IQAir website as well as the AirVisual app, that provide daily updates on the level of pollution in the air.

-Living in any city around the world with a moderate rating would potentially cause chronic long-term effects to the health of the person breathing in the smoke of haze that blankets the city.
+Living in any city around the world with a moderate US AQI rating would potentially cause chronic long-term effects to the health of the person breathing in air pollution.
 During the worse months, in the case of Mueang Nonthaburi, that would be January and December (if one were to go off the data provided by the 2019 readings, as there is a lack of numbers to go by in years prior) there could be very significant effects on its citizens or visitors breathing in this polluted air.

-AQI ratings such as 70.6 µg/m³ as well as 38.9 µg/m³ for December could cause a number of both long- and short-term effects.
+PM2.5 concentrations of 70.6 µg/m³ as well as 38.9 µg/m³ for January could cause a number of both long- and short-term effects.
 The short-term effects of being exposed to levels of pollution as captured in January would include aggravation of any preexisting respiratory or cardiovascular diseases, such as bronchitis or emphysema, or coronary artery disease and arrythmia.
-Other short-term effects would be general irritation to the airways along with the eyes and nose.
+Other short-term effects can include general irritation to the airways along with the eyes and nose.

 To summarize, living in Mueang Nonthaburi would have no more negative effects on one’s health compared to those living in Bangkok, as long as exposure to more persistent smog and haze is kept under control, through the use of masks and limiting outdoor activity during the periods of high pollution readings.

-Due to the close proximity to Bangkok, with many roads and expressways giving easy access to the capital, people have taken to living in Nonthaburi and then commuting to work in Bangkok, as with any major city there is always a preference to live slightly outside, both for monetary and quality of life reasons (less population density).
-As such, the vehicular emission outputting PM10 and PM2.5 will be ever on the increase as the number of cars and buses travelling in and out of the city continue to rise, along with air pollution from construction sites and incinerators, as more people shift from living directly in Bangkok towards Mueang Nonthaburi.
+Due to the close proximity to Bangkok, with many roads and expressways giving easy access to the capital, many people have taken to living in Nonthaburi and then commuting to work in Bangkok.
+As such, the vehicular emission outputting PM10 and PM2.5 on the increase as the number of cars and buses travelling in and out of the city continue to rise, along with air pollution from construction sites and incinerators, as more people shift from living directly in Bangkok towards Mueang Nonthaburi.

-An increase in air pollution in cities such as these is inevitable and would correlate directly with a country’s economic status, thus affecting the capital city and others nearby.
-To promote the management of pollution in the air and lessen the amounts of smoke and haze, similar initiatives are being taken to those occurring in Bangkok, with education on an interpersonal level being of increasing importance, including the reduction in reliance on cars and instead tending towards shared public transport, promotion of activities such as walking or cycling when possible, as well as an increased focus on the targeting and removal of heavy pollution causing vehicles, specifically older trucks running on diesel fuel with poor quality engines that put out extremely high amounts of noxious smoke and black carbon, although it still remains to be seen that there are many of these on the road as of 2019, despite a crackdown on their legality.
+An increase in air pollution in cities such as these is inevitable and correlates directly with a country’s economic status, thus affecting the capital city and others nearby.
+To promote the management of pollution in the air and lessen the amounts of smoke and haze, similar initiatives are being taken to those occurring in Bangkok, with education being of increasing importance.
+Additionally, the reduction in reliance on cars and instead tending towards shared public transport, promotion of activities such as walking or cycling when possible, as well as an increased focus on the targeting and removal of heavy pollution causing vehicles, specifically older trucks running on diesel fuel with poor quality engines that put out extremely high amounts of noxious smoke and black carbon.
+However, it still remains to be seen that there are many of these on the road as of 2019, despite a crackdown on their legality.

 The city with the cleanest air quality in the whole of Thailand was, according to the yearly PM2.5 recording in 2019, is Phuket.
-Phuket came in with an average PM2.5 rating of 11.4 µg/m³, putting into the ‘good’ grouping which requires a reading between 10 to 12 µg/m³, putting Phuket at only 1.4 µg/m³ over the WHO’s target standard for air quality, making it the only city in Thailand to achieve this rating in 2019.
+Phuket air quality averaged a PM2.5 rating of 11.4 µg/m³, putting into the ‘good’ grouping which requires a reading between 10 to 12 µg/m³, putting Phuket at only 1.4 µg/m³ over the WHO’s target standard for air quality, making it the only city in Thailand to achieve this rating in 2019.